Ozingas still trying to sway Southeast Siders on massive underground warehouse

 The Ozinga family, known for its namesake cement business, has spent almost two years trying to sell Southeast Side residents on the benefits of a proposed 6 million-square-foot underground warehouse development, but some community members are still skeptical that it would be environmentally safe and a boon for the area.

 One of the biggest concerns about the project known as the Invert is that it will require a yearslong excavation of limestone at the former Republic Steel site along the Calumet River.
-That, they say, is an end run around Chicago’s ban on mining.
+That, residents say, is an end run around Chicago’s ban on mining.
 And they think the goal is to provide material for the family’s cement business.

-In fact, Steve King, chief executive of the Invert, said he’s having the same conversations with City Hall.
+In fact, Steve King, chief executive of the Invert, said he is having the same conversations with City Hall.

-Even though the Invert is not close to even applying for construction permits, King said he is assuring City Hall that the limestone would not be processed in Chicago and will be hauled away, likely on a barge, by another company.
+Even though the Invert is not even close to applying for construction permits, King said he is assuring City Hall that the limestone would not be processed in Chicago and will be hauled away, likely on a barge, by another company.

 “The city has been pretty clear that it cannot be processed in the city of Chicago,” King said in an interview.